 While all of Norse mythology is in varying degrees demonized by Snorri and Saxo (a tradition carried forth by many Christian authors recording Pagan stories) Loki in particular is given the darkest treatment and is “satanized” and clearly compared to the Christian Devil.
 This is because in preserving the lore of their ancestors, Snorri and Saxo wanted to present Heathenry as a precursor to the coming of Christianity, and they found in Loki the closest to a Satan figure.

-Like all the gods, Loki is giant-descended.
-It is important to note that in the lore, giants are actually considered another tribe of gods.
+Like all of the gods, Loki is giant-descended.
+It is important to note that in the lore, giants are actually considered just another tribe of gods.
 It is only later that they become diminished in standing, much like the Irish Tuatha De Dannan are turned into the miniaturized Victorian flower fairies (or in the case of the Jötnar, giganticized).
 It is important to note that Loki is no more jötunn descended than Oðin or Frigga.